-Our foreign exchange loss changed from nil in 2020 to RMB1.1 million in 2021, primarily because we had US\$-denominated assets held by entities with functional currency of Renminbi in 2021 and the exchange rate of U.S. dollar against Renminbi experienced volatility during the same period.
+Our others, net represents for interest income and foreign exchange gain (loss).
+The increase from RMB109.8 million in 2021 to RMB117.6 million in 2022 was mainly attributable to RMB8.5 million increase in foreign exchange gain.
+The increase was primarily because we had large amounts of US\$-denominated assets held by entities with functional currency of Renminbi in 2022 and the exchange rate of U.S. dollar against Renminbi experienced volatility during the same period.